sharanyaa/coding-challenge/README.md

 run.sh:
 - Executes average_degree.py using input file and writes into output file
-- Executes unittests_average_degree.py to run unittests on different units of the program
-- Change permissions of the script to allow execution
+- Change permissions of the script, if required, to allow execution
 - Run the script as ./run.sh from the root directory

 TO RUN average_degree.py: python3 src/average_degree.py INPUT_FILE_PATH OUTPUT_FILE_PATH